payola/Payola/README.md

 }
 ```

-In this example, a new plugin named `Filter Values in Between` is created`.
+In this example, a new plugin named `Filter Values in Between` is created.
 The parameterless constructor `this()` is called to fill in values to the default constructor.
 Here you set up required parameters as well.

 The `evaluate` method is the one doing all the work.
 Here would be your code filtering the input graph.
 The `instance` variable contains all parameter values, `inputs` is a sequence of `Option[Graph]`'s - in our case just one as defined in `this()`.
 You can optionally report progress using the `progressReporter` function passed, which reports the progress to the user (values between 0.0 and 1.0).

+Once you upload the plugin, an email is sent to the admin to review the plugin source code for security reasons.
+After he reviews it, you will receive an email with the admin's decision.

 More information about plugin architecture can be found in the [Developer Guide](#developer).
 If you intend to write your own plugin, please, refer there.